ome/ngff/rfc/1/index.md

 ### Choice of Reviewers

 Where possible, **Reviewers** SHOULD be chosen to represent a cross-section of the community.
 Which cross-sections are chosen MAY depend on a given RFC but might include geographic distributions, the variety of imaging modalities, and/or programming languages of the expected implementations.
 An attempt MUST also be made to select both positive and negative voices from the community.
+Editors and Reviewers should proactively disclose any potential conflicts of interest to ensure a transparent review process.

 ### Deadline enforcement